-Beginner’s Guide To Safari Photography On a Wildlife Trip to Uganda
+Beginner’s Guide To Uganda Safari Photography

 I’m an ardent fan of Ariadne van Zandbergen’s work on The Africa Image Library.
 I looked around to find what she would recommend to a wildlife photography newbie on their first or second Africa safari trip to Uganda.
 Ariadne is a renowned African wildlife photographer whose work is featured in many well-known guidebooks and magazines, so she knows her stuff.

 One of her best quotes that hit me real hard was, “Read your camera manual and come to grips with the basics of photography like aperture and shutter speed.
 Photography isn’t all about flair and having an eye.
 You need to come to grips with the technical side first.”

 Let’s get into Uganda safari photography tips, shall we?
 We’ll be looking at these four things:

 - The right photography equipment and how to handle it